Cambridge Speechwriters’ & Business Communicators’ Conference

 Wednesday 17 April – Delegates can choose from three pre-conference training workshops

-Click here for a more detailed summary of the workshop
+Click here to download a summary of the workshop

 Thursday 18 April – Conference takes place in the William Mong Hall.